 Most material does not need to be held or clamped in place.
 Simply setting it on the table and letting gravity hold it in place is enough.
 If you are using a material that is likely to move during operation or is very thin, you can hold it in place using the Epilog Integrated Vacuum Table.
 Simply place it on the table flush against the upper and left hand rulers.
-Then cover any remaining holes in the metal table with scrap material or a made jig.
-This will create a semi-suction and hold the piece of material in place.
+Then cover any remaining holes in the metal table with scrap material.
+This will create enough suction to hold the piece of material in place.
 The material can also be held with a variety of materials such as masking tape, PlayDoh, magnets, etc. Creating jigs is also an excellent method of holding materials that are high volume, or high value.
 Engraving or cutting a jig to match an unusual shape is very easy to do.